-Today’s appliance is the one that I was most excited about – the refrigerator.
+Today’s appliance for my new kitchen is the one that I was most excited about – the refrigerator.
 I have had a traditional top mount fridge and a side-by-side fridge in the past.
 There are things I love about them and things that I didn’t like.
 So I had a pretty good idea of what I wanted this time around and I think a french door model incorporates the things I like about both of those models I have had before and fixes some of the things that I didn’t like about them.

 So a french door model is like a top mount but reversed.
 The freezer is on the bottom, but then the fridge on the top but has a split door, which is where the french door comes in.
 This gives it 3 doors, but mine (another LG appliance) actually has 4.